DreamMatterLabs/DreamMatterLabs.github.io/_portfolio/project3.md

 alt:

 caption:
-  title: A E S T H E T I C S
+  title: Transform the Dreamworld
-  subtitle: Creative Art Design
+  subtitle: Your actions have consequences
   thumbnail: assets/img/portfolio/03-thumbnail.jpg
 ---
-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!
+Watch each dream world evolve based on your decisions.
+Be mindful of your choices, for they may irrevocably alter the landscape of the dream worlds.

 {:.list-inline}
-- Date: January 2017
+- Date: 2024
-- Client: Finish
+- Client: The Techno Reverie
-- Category: Identity
+- Category: Change the world.